Study of the semileptonic decay $\Lambda \to p\,\ell\,\bar{\nu}_{\ell}$ in QCD: THEORETICAL FRAMEWORK

 and

-where quark fields are functions of the space-time, $x $.
+where quark fields are functions of the space-time $x $.

 The color indices are denoted by $a$, $b$, and $c$, the charge conjugation operator by $C$, and $\beta$ represents an auxiliary parameter.
-Within the QCD sum rule framework, the correlation function is evaluated using two independent representations: the hadronic description and the QCD representation.
+Within the QCD sum-rule framework, the correlation function is evaluated using two independent representations: the hadronic description and the QCD representation.
 By comparing and matching these two representations, the transition form factors can be systematically extracted.
-This procedure involves the use of dispersion integrals together with the assumption of quark–hadron duality.
+This procedure involves the use of dispersion integrals together with the assumption of quark-hadron duality.
 In order to suppress contributions from higher excited states, the Borel transformation is applied in combination with continuum subtraction.